Pregnancy Symptoms at 12 DPO: What To Expect

 At 12 DPO, you’re in your luteal phase.
 This is when progesterone levels rise to support your potential pregnancy.
 And if implantation occurs, progesterone boosts even more.

 These rising progesterone levels can translate to symptoms in your body that can look like either pregnancy or premenstrual symptoms.
-Each woman’s reaction to rising progesterone looks a bit different – some women might experience intense symptoms while others may not notice any changes at all.
+Each woman’s reaction to increasing progesterone looks a bit different – some women might experience intense symptoms while others may not notice any changes at all.

 hCG levels rise